Updated Feb 2022:

-One of these flame retardants, DECA, is banned in my home state of Maine.
-I remember very clearly being at the legislative hearing to testify in favor of the ban.
+One of these flame retardants, DECA, is banned in our Healthy Children Project Director’s home state of Maine.
+She remembers very clearly being at the legislative hearing to testify in favor of the ban.
 The chief of a local fire department shared that his firefighters were fighting a fire at that very moment but he was there at the State House because an even greater threat to his firefighters’ health was getting cancer from all the toxins.
 Firefighters are more likely to die from cancer than the fire itself because even with all of their safety equipment, they are exposed to all the nasty chemicals in products including flame retardants.
-I trust the International Firefighters who say “research has shown these fire retardants do very little to stop fires”.
+We trust the International Firefighters who say “research has shown these fire retardants do very little to stop fires”.

 LDA was alarmed by a study published last year by the Mind the Store campaign and Toxic-Free Future finding that some Best Buy televisions contained high concentrations of toxic flame retardants.
 The study found: “Three Best Buy Insignia Roku TVs contained hazardous organohalogen flame retardants.
 All Best Buy Insignia TVs contained the banned flame retardant deca-BDE, outlawed in five state; one TV contained deca-BDE at levels above Washington’s enforcement limit.”

-As one of the largest electronics retailers in the U.S. and the world, Best Buy has a responsibility to act.
+As one of the largest electronics retailers in the U.S. and the world, Best Buy has a responsibility to act and we are thankful that they took action on their private label TVs.
+We encourage Best Buy to continue getting these toxic flame retardants out of other electronics as well.

 Flame retardant bans and current legislation